-The number does not include the nomination of Judge Douglas Ginsberg in 1987, who withdrew his name from consideration before the nomination was formally submitted to the Senate.
+74The number does not include the nomination of Judge Douglas Ginsberg in 1987, who withdrew his name from consideration before the nomination was formally submitted to the Senate.
 It does include Harriet E. Miers, whose nomination was submitted and then withdrawn in 2005.

-Abraham, "Can Presidents Really Pack the Supreme
+75Abraham, "Can Presidents Really Pack the Supreme

-Court," 39.
+Abraham, "Can Presidents Really Pack the Supreme Court," 39.